Lavlen/hangman/README.md

 The pep8 online checker identified a number of white space code structure issues and lines of code that were too long in the run.py.
 These were fixed within the editor window on the pep8online.com website at the same time.

 The stuctural standard of the words.py file does not currently conform to the Pep8 standard because there is a space missing after the comma that follows each word.
-As the file potentially contains over 1,000 words fixing this bug will be too difficult to fix and therefore will not.
+As the file potentially contains over 2,000 words fixing this bug will be too time consuming and as the function is not affected in anyway a decision was made not to amend the file.

 # Deployment